DarkoP/redmine-timesheet-plugin/README.md

 It is inspired by the original [timesheet plugin](https://github.com/edavis10/redmine-timesheet-plugin), written by Eric Davis.

+Requirements:
+  * Tested on Redmine 3.3 (Ruby 2.3.1)

 ## Features

 * Filtering timelogs by several criterias, using same mechanisms as known from issue filtering: